5jt/aplcloud/README.md

 The code in the Worker process requires no GUI and is a good candidate for porting.
 APL+Win is a 32-bit Windows interpreter nearing its end of life.
 Migration candidates are APL64 (64-bit Windows) and Dyalog APL (Linux, macOS, and Windows).
+For this project, the OS remains Microsoft Windows.

 A cloud implementation would permit the application owner to offer it as a service.